-The porphyry Cu system at DUKE Deposit had historically seen only limited drilling.
-Many of the 21 historical shallow and closely spaced core holes intersected and ended in significant Cu-Mo-Ag-Au mineralization (see Amarc's Company's National Instrument 43-101 Technical Report).
+Historically, the porphyry Cu system at DUKE Deposit had seen only limited drilling.
+Many of the 21 shallow and closely spaced historical core holes intersected and ended in significant Cu-Mo-Ag-Au mineralization (see Amarc's Company's 2020 Technical Report).
 In the main area of known mineralization, these holes extended to only 124 m vertical depth from surface.